What is eczema?

 Topical Immunosuppressants or Topical Immunomodulators

 The term immunomodulator refers to a drug that is able to modulate or alter the immune system in some way.
 Topical immunomodulators are not steroids and therefore do not have the concerns of topical steroid overuse.
 They are applied directly to the affected area.
-In Ireland the drug used is Tacrolimus and comes in 2 strengths.
-This medication has been studied in both children and adults and has been shown to be effective.
+This type of medication has been studied in both children and adults and has been shown to be effective.
 However, as it is relatively new, long-term effects have not been established.
 It must only be used under strict medical guidelines.

 In some very severe cases where eczema is not responding, it may be necessary to consider other forms of treatments.
 People with severe or widespread atopic eczema not responding to topical treatment may need oral treatments.
 These work by dampening down the immune system and are given under the close supervision of a health care professional.
-These can include Cyclosporin and Azathioprine.
 Oral steroids are sometimes used for a short time if the eczema has flared badly.
 They work well but should not be used long term because of the risk of side effects.

 If you want to try complementary therapies it is important to go to a properly registered practitioner and check that any medication or creams you are given have a list of ingredients.
 There have been problems with so called “natural” products bought over the internet in recent times.
 Many very potent steroids have been found in their “natural” format in unlicensed products.